 Pretended to be a Female

-He was formally charged in July 2019.
-“The actions of the defendant, his routine, is the same, McCartney contacted victims, mostly young girls, pretending to be a girl”.
+Alexander McCarthy was formally charged by police in July 2019.
+“The actions of the defendant, his routine, is the same, McCarty contacted victims, mostly young girls, pretending to be a girl”.
 He would send images to gain their trust and send back indecent images “which are then used to blackmail to send further and more graphic images, all for his own sexual gratification”.